Ayib2127/tabor-academy/PRE_DEPLOYMENT_CHECKLIST.md

-# Pre-Deployment Checklist for Tabor Digital Academy
+# Pre-Deployment Checklist for Tabor Academy

 Use this checklist to ensure your application is ready for production deployment.